 The average monthly number of preschoolers of Ontario Works participants provided with child care in licensed child care settings.
 The number reported in each financial submission cycle is the year-to-date average (mean) of the number of preschoolers of Ontario Works participants provided with child care in licensed child care settings.
-For preschoolers, more than 30 months of age up to and including 4 years of age.
+For preschoolers, 30 months of age up or older but younger than 4 years of age.
 Each child will move up to the next age group according to their birth date.

-Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS-Schedule 1.1)
+Frequency: Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS- Schedule 1.1)

-Name: Average Monthly Number of JK Children Served
+Name: Average Monthly Number of Kindergarten Children Served

-The average monthly number of JK children of OntarioWorks participants provided with child care in licensed child care settings.
+The average monthly number of JK children of Ontario Works participants provided with child care in licensed child care settings.
 The number reported in each financial submission cycle is the year-to-date average (mean) of the number of JK children of Ontario Works participants provided with child care in licensed child care settings.
-For JK children who are 3 years and 8 months of age, as of September 1st of each year, up to and including 5 years of age.
+For Kindergarten children who are 44 months of age or older, as of August 31st of each year, but younger than 68 months of age.